A reading from the gospel according to Luke 20:27-40

 Marrying and remarrying, like eating and drinking, in this present life maybe an important human activity.
 Yet Jesus wants us not to lose sight of what is important of all – our relationship with God.
 Otherwise, we might not be part of those who will rise on the last day.

 The vision of eternal life may not be clear to us today.
 Saint Paul tells us that no eye has seen, nor ear heard, nor the human heart conceived, what God has prepared for those who love him (1 Corinthians 2:9).
-However, our faith in the resurrection of the dead is enough for us to live in joy and hope that our problems in life will have and ending and that a mansion in heaven is being prepared for us (John 14:2-3).
+However, our faith in the resurrection of the dead is enough for us to live in joy and hope that our problems in life will soon end and that a mansion in heaven is being prepared for us (John 14:2-3).